zardoru/iBMSC/README.md

   * Ctrl+1 to 7 are now assigned to D1-D8.
 * Fixed the search function such that notes on lane A8 and D8 are now searchable.
 * Fixed the mirror function such that notes between A1 and D8 are reflected locally.
+* Added Random and S-Random.
+For S-random, note overlapping can occur.

 Check appveyor for automated builds.